 We charge a flat fee for a consultation and preparation of your land trust.
-Get everything done remotely by phone or Zoom.
+We can do everything done remotely by phone or Zoom.

 Alper Law attorneys